1. Output information

 Nôl i'r tabl cynnwys

-• Marriage statistics are derived from information recorded when marriages are registered as part of civil registration, a legal requirement; these data represent the best and most complete data source.
+• Marriage statistics are derived from information recorded when marriages are registered as part of civil registration, a legal requirement, these data represent the best and most complete data source; marriages to residents of England and Wales that took place elsewhere are not included, while marriages that took place in England and Wales to non-residents are included.

 • Figures represent civil and religious marriages that took place in England and Wales only; civil marriages are those which are carried out at either a register office or approved premises by or in the presence of a registrar, and do not include any religious content.

-• The National Records of Scotland’s (NRS’s) marriage statistics and the Northern Ireland Statistics and Research Agency’s (NISRA’s) marriage statistics are published regularly for their own countries, which are currently comparable with the Office for National Statistics (ONS) figures; from 27 February 2023 the minimum age of marriage and civil partnerships was raised to 18 years in England and Wales but remains at 16 years in Scotland and Northern Ireland.
-Marriages to residents of England and Wales that took place elsewhere are not included, while marriages that took place in England and Wales to non-residents are included.
+• The National Records of Scotland's (NRS's) marriage statistics and the Northern Ireland Statistics and Research Agency's (NISRA's) marriage statistics are published regularly for their own countries, which are currently comparable with the Office for National Statistics (ONS) figures; from 27 February 2023 the minimum age of marriage and civil partnerships was raised to 18 years in England and Wales but remains at 16 years in Scotland and Northern Ireland, this change will be reflected in future marriages in England and Wales releases.

 • Marriages of same-sex couples first took place on 29 March 2014; our datasets provide statistics on both marriages of opposite-sex couples and marriages of same-sex couples.